 Information provided voluntarily through website forms

-Some pages of SFI Discover websites contain forms that -
+Some pages of SFI Discover websites contain forms that allow you to:

 Depending on the particular form and its purpose, the type of information that you will be asked to submit may include relevant details such as your name, address, Department of Education roll number, school details and in some cases your mobile phone number.